johann-solo/oliveandmango.github.io/site/content/blog/2018-03-24-carrot-cake.markdown

 </br>
 </br>

+### A carrot cake made with basic pantry ingredients
 This one in particular is so simple and comes out perfect every time.
 No crazy ingredients that I have to hunt down and then never use again and get lost in the pantry.
 Just your basic flour, carrots, oil, eggs.....you get the picture.
 I'm a butter fan when it comes to baking but really it's the oil that gives this cake and all cakes made with oil their moistness and keeps the cake light at the same time.
 That's really what you want in a cake, otherwise it's more like a bread.
 </br>
 </br>